connorcarro/leaf/README.md

 ## Installation

-The easiest way to run Leaf is to download the release JAR.
+The easiest way to run Leaf is to download the release JAR and launch it from a terminal.
 You can also clone the repository, compile the Java files into an `out` directory, then launch the main class.

 ### Option 1: Run The Release JAR

-Download `leaf.jar` from the [latest GitHub release](https://github.com/connorcarro/leaf/releases/latest), then run:
+Download `leaf.jar` from the [latest GitHub release](https://github.com/connorcarro/leaf/releases/latest), open a terminal in the download folder, then run:

 ```sh
 java -jar leaf.jar
 ```

+Double-clicking the JAR may work if your operating system already opens `.jar` files with Java 22 or newer.
+The terminal command above is the supported launch path.

 ### Option 2: Build From Source